The mighty George Bonnor: the biggest hitter in Australian cricket

 As another newspaper account recalled: “According to the mighty smiter [Bonnor], he was the best boxer, best runner, best footballer, the biggest hitter, the best singer, and the longest cricket ball thrower ever born in New South Wales.”

-There are numerous stories of Bonner relaying to anyone who would listen the times he had brought himself to tears with his own wonderful singing.
+There are numerous stories of Bonnor relaying to anyone who would listen the times he had brought himself to tears with his own wonderful singing.

 “As he sang on and forgot all about the time, he was surprised to see that the sky had suddenly become black,” wrote one friend, recalling a Bonnor tale.
 “Fearful of being caught in one of those terrible Orange thunderstorms ‘Bon’ jumped up in alarm, only to discover what he had imagined were black and threatening rain clouds were millions upon millions of birds who had darkened the sky for miles round as they hovered in the air listening spellbound to the sweet songster below.”

-“I was the fastest bowler that ever lived,” Bonner said, regaling a group of young players with tales of his cricketing feats.
+“I was the fastest bowler that ever lived,” Bonnor said, regaling a group of young players with tales of his cricketing feats.

 “And so great was my pace that in a match at Orange after sending down one of my fastest deliveries, which I knew would be snicked in the slips, as I bowled for it, I ran down the pitch, chased the ball after it had been played, and caught it at deep slip.